jakekrol/aibou/README.md

 # Aibou

 A command-line-interface game built with python.
-The gameplay is turn-based with quick-time-events key presses (QTEs) which determine the efficacy of chosen moves.
+The gameplay is turn-based with key press quick-time-events (QTEs) that determine the efficacy of chosen moves.

 ![Screenshot of home menu](screenshots/home.png)